Xahau/hooks-rs/README.md

 The latest header files can be found at https://github.com/XRPLF/hook-macros

+## Debugging

+- Using the debug stream in combination with `trace` API will be helpful.
+The debug stream is in the format of `wss://xahau-test.net/debugstream/{r-address}`.
+For example, wss://xahau-test.net/debugstream/rBDwqnirUMhMaYwzGCP1wqju51crjcBCVf.

 ## Credits

 - This is a fork of [otov4its/xrpl-hooks](https://github.com/otov4its/xrpl-hooks) which has been unmaintained for a long time.